-- Receive an annual overview from the State Auditor or a designated representative regarding the annual audits (financial and compliance) of the constituent institutions.
-Review the results of the UNC System Office's General Administration's independent audit, including any difficulties encountered and reportable issues. - 2.
-Review other significant audit-related communications from the State Auditor's Office or other external audit groups or firms.
+1. Receive an annual overview from the State Auditor or a designated representative regarding the

+- annual audits (financial and compliance) of the constituent institutions.
+Review the results of $\underline{\text{the}}$ UNC $\underline{\text{System Office'sGeneral Administration's}}$ independent audit, including any difficulties encountered and reportable issues. - 2.
+Review other significant audit-related communications from the Office of the State Auditor's Office or other external audit groups or firms.
 Meet separately with the external auditors to discuss sensitive and any other matters that the committee or auditor believes should be discussed privately. - 3.
 Review reports on the progress of implementing approved management action plans and audit recommendations resulting from completed audit engagements. - 4.
 Be available to meet during the year with external auditors (the State Auditor, engaged CPA firm, or audit staff) for consultation purposes or to discuss the auditor's judgment about the quality, not just the acceptability, of any accounting principles and underlying estimates in the preparation of a financial statement and other matters required to be communicated to the committee under generally accepted auditing standards. - 5.
-Request, as needed, that the State Auditor rotate the Audit Manager or that the engaged CPA firm rotate the partner assigned to a constituent institution, affiliated entity, or the-UNC System Office General Administration-financial statement audit. - 6.
+Request, as needed, that the State Auditor rotate the audit manager or that the engaged CPA firm rotate the partner assigned to a constituent institution, affiliated entity, or the UNC System Office General Administration-financial statement audit. - 6.
 Provide a direct channel of communication to the full Board of Governors for the State Auditor and the results of external audits.